junxit/us-congress-code/title-33/chapter-15/sec-701n.md

 ### References in Text

 The Disaster Relief and Emergency Assistance Act, referred to in subsec. (a)(1), is Pub.
 L. 93–288, May 22, 1974, 88 Stat.
-143, as amended, known as the Robert T. Stafford Disaster Relief and Emergency Assistance Act, which is classified principally to chapter 68 (§ 5121 et seq.) of Title 42, The Public Health and Welfare.
+143, known as the Robert T. Stafford Disaster Relief and Emergency Assistance Act, which is classified principally to chapter 68 (§ 5121 et seq.) of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see Short Title note set out under section 5121 of Title 42 and Tables.

 ### Amendments